Learn ➜ Material Health GuidesAdhesives

 Is potato starch wallpaper paste safe?

 Where are natural adhesives used in home decor and furniture?
+Natural adhesives are most often found in:

 • Antique and reproduction furniture (hide glue)

-• Specialty woodworking (hide glue)
+• Specialty woodworking and musical instrument making (hide glue)

 • Natural wallpaper installation (wheat paste, potato starch paste, flour paste)